Sofia Richie Looks Smoking Hot In Crop Top And Leather Pants While Posing Next To New Car

 Sofia’s new post was quite popular among her 5.5 million Instagram followers, as it received around 235,000 likes and over 500 comments in just a few hours (at the time of writing).
 Her friends and fans also rushed to the comment section to shower her with compliments, praising her both on her looks and flawless fashion sense.

-“When your pants match your wheels,” wrote Instagram influencer Dorothy Wang, while Steve Harvey’s daughter Lori simply left a series of fire emoji.
 One eagle-eyed fan commented, “Wow… lucky 3 beautiful cars.. u deserve did babe.
-Enjoy,” while another online user came up with an alternative caption, “Barbie whippin.”
+Enjoy.”

 Sofia, who is the daughter of Grammy-winner Lionel Richie, has plenty to celebrate.
 Aside from the fact that she had an incredibly busy summer working and vacationing with her besties, she also just announced her latest collaboration with fashion brand Missguided.

-The blonde beauty celebrated the release of her line by partying with her pals on Wednesday night, including her BFF Kylie Jenner, Nikita Dragun, and longtime girl friend Yris Palmer.
+The blond beauty celebrated the release of her line by partying with her pals on Wednesday night, including her BFF Kylie Jenner, Nikita Dragun, and longtime girlfriend Yris Palmer.

 Delivered To Your INBOX